belle2/basf2/online_book/prerequisites/ssh.rst

     is closed.

 tmux attach
     Attaches a running but detached tmux session.
-When you log into KEKCC or NAF to attach your previous tmux session, **make sure are on exactly the same host** (i.e. machine, just check the terminal prompt or type ``hostname``) as the one in which you started the initial tmux session.
+When you log into a cluster like KEKCC or NAF to attach your previous tmux session, make sure are on **exactly the same host** as the one in which you started the initial tmux session.
-    This is because when you log in for example via ``login.cc.kek.jp``, you get assigned to a random machine for load-balancing purposes.
-You can just run or ``ssh ccwXY`` with ``XY`` being the specific host numbers to connect to another machine.

-All these command take arguments to be able to handle multiple sessions and you might need more commands than those listed here, so check out the documentation links above.
+All these command take optional arguments to be able to handle multiple sessions and there are many more useful tmux commands than those listed here, for example if you want to have multiple windows (tmux "tabs") and panes in a tmux.
+To see those, check out the documentation links above, where you will also find keyboard shortcuts for most of them.

-.. warning:: Rules of responsible tmux/screen usage

-    * Don't use screen/tmux for computations and other CPU/memory-heavy
-      processes.
-    * Avoid very long-running sessions, be tidy and kill them once you finished your work
-    * Keep track of the exact host on which you run your terminal multiplexers